HS University | Login |Training Cart (0) | Your Account

 Bookmark and Share

-All credential requirements must be met within 12 months.
-To meet the training requirements for a credentialing program, a candidate must complete up to 120 hours or up to 45 credits of their chosen content area.
+All academic program requirements must be met in order for a student to be considered graduated.
+To meet the requirements for a program, a candidate must complete all credit hours for their chosen content area.

 A candidate must meet the following requirements for a chosen content area:

-• Credentialed Specialist (CS) - requires (40) forty hours of training or (15) fifteen credits and the successful completion of (2) two exams
+• Credential - requires (3) three credit hours of training, 120 clock hours of fieldwork or and the successful completion of (2) two exams

-• Credentialed Trainer (CT) - requires 120 hours of training or (45) forty-five credits and the successful completion of 6 exams as well as conduct 1 training event in which HS University can evaluate.
+• Licensed Trainer - requires (18) eighteen credit hours of training or 120 clock hours of field work and the successful completion of 4 exams as well as conduct 1 training event in which HS University can evaluate.

-• Complete (90) hours of classroom instruction or requires (30) thirty credits
+• Complete (15) credit hours of classroom instruction

 • Complete a field observation and complete a practicum